 Get the capital needed to pay nurses on time, purchase new medical equipment and manage operations.
 If your business can’t afford more nurses due to waiting 30 or more days to get paid, start nurse staffing factoring today.
 Doing so allows your medical business to hire the RNs needed to satisfy patients and draw a larger crowd to your life-saving care.

 PRN Funding is the nurse staffing factoring expert.
 We’ll work with your company personally to ensure success through alternative funding.
-Call us to speak with one of our factoring experts, or if you prefer, fill out the form below to get a free online nursing staffing factoring quote.
+Call us to speak with one of our factoring experts, or if you prefer, fill out an online form to get a nursing staffing factoring quote.